PixelAlphas/pixelalphas.github.io/assets/docs/collapseui/changelog/latest-version.md

 > **What's new? —**
 - Added Permission button in Pause screen, only shows up when there's active scoreboard in the playerlist!
-  - Also reduced the quality of these images for reduced pack size.
 - Optimized Settings screen, reduced by 20% loading time.
 However, may stutter in some cases.
 - Added new configurations for optimized settings and playerlist tab.
 - New UI designs that follows up modern style.